Labour and birth

 What to pack

-The NHS website offers a useful guide to what to pack in your bag when you go into hospital or a midwifery-led unit to give birth, and also information about the extra items you will need if you choose to give birth at home.
+The NHS website offers a useful guide as to what to pack in your bag when you go into hospital or a midwifery-led unit.
+It also gives information about the extra items you will need if you choose to give birth at home.

 Birth preferences

-It is useful to understand the choices available to you throughout labour and birth.
-It is helpful to write a birth plan for yourself and for the midwife caring for you in labour.
+It is useful for you to understand the choices available throughout labour and birth.
+It is helpful to write down your birth preferences so that the doctors and midwives caring for you in labour can support your choices.

 Home birth - video